jaydeep1412/Fitness-Website/README.md

 # Fitness-Website
-A website to know various fitness program and register for them
+A website to know various fitness program and register for them.
+Main focus on the user interface.